simpledotorg/deployment/docs/metabase/README.md

 ## Caveat Lector

-* The entire Elastic Beanstalk UI is an SPA, so don't forget to save your changes before you launch your app in the intermediary steps and/or press the back button because you will have to start off the whole process again.
+* The entire Elastic Beanstalk UI is an SPA, so don't forget to save your changes before you launch your app in the intermediary steps.
+Also try to avoid presssing the back button during setup as you may have to start off the whole process again.
 * While the app is launching, the progress bar gets stuck and doesn't show you the true progress and it might appear that it's taking too long.
-One way to validate its progress is to check if it has created the RDS instance or not.
+One way to validate its progress is to check if it has created the RDS instance.
 You can also refresh the page at this point and you might get a fresher state back.

 ## Quick Launch ([ref](https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-elastic-beanstalk.html#quick-launch))